What is behavioral risk management?

 - RTW and job coaches to support early and sustained return to the workplace

 Many of the best practices that employers have found effective in their programs involve little in terms of expense and more in terms of a change in process, focus, and culture.
 Raising awareness, defeating stigma, and taking a holistic approach underscore the effectiveness and success.
-Of the 15 key best practices that were identified in the 2012 DMEC Behavioral Risk and Wellness Survey, the top 10 were:
+The top 10 key best practices are:

 - Include a behavioral component in your integrated and coordinated program.